 The Certificate issued confirms the assurance of the product claimed in the Security Target at the date of certification.
-As attack methods may evolve over time, the resistance of the certified version of the product against new attack methods can be re-assessed if required and the sponsor applies for the certified product being monitored within the assurance continuity program of the BSI Certification Scheme.
-It is recommended to perform a re-assessment on a regular basis.
+As attack methods evolve over time, the resistance of the certified version of the product against new attack methods needs to be re-assessed.
+Therefore, the sponsor should apply for the certified product being monitored within the assurance continuity program of the BSI Certification Scheme (e.g. by a re-certification).
+Specifically, if results of the certification are used in subsequent evaluation and certification procedures, in a system integration process or if a user's risk management needs regularly updated results, it is recommended to perform a re-assessment on a regular e.g. annual basis.